apache/fluo-uno/README.md

 ```

 Uno can optionally setup a metrics/monitoring tool (i.e Grafana+InfluxDB) that can be used to
-monitor your Fluo applications.
+monitor your Apache Fluo applications.
 This setup does not occur with the default configuration.
-You must
+You
-set `SETUP_METRICS` to `true` in your `env.sh`.
+must set `SETUP_METRICS` to `true` in your `env.sh`.

 All commands are run using the `uno` script in `bin/`.
-Uno has a command that helps you
+Uno has a command that helps you configure
-configure your shell so that you can run commands from any directory and easily set common
+your shell so that you can run commands from any directory and easily set common environment
-environment variables in your shell for Uno, Hadoop, Zookeeper, Fluo, and Spark.
-Run the
+variables in your shell for Uno, Hadoop, Zookeeper, Fluo, and Spark.
+Run the following command to
-following command to print this shell configuration.
-You can also add `--paths` or `--vars` to the
+print this shell configuration.
+You can also add `--paths` or `--vars` to the command below to limit
-command below to limit output to PATH or environment variable configuration:
+output to PATH or environment variable configuration:

     uno env